-- Make ahead tip: Cookies can be frozen up to 3 months, then thawed overnight in the refrigerator before enjoying.
+- Freezing Instructions: Cookies can be frozen up to 3 months, then thawed overnight in the refrigerator before enjoying.

-- You can use your favorite peanut butter (or soy nut butter, sunflower seed butter) instead of almond butter.
-For peanut butter: Homemade honey roasted, creamy, crunchy, natural (non-oily) or non-natural are all OK.
+- Nut Butter: You can use your favorite peanut butter (or soy nut butter, sunflower seed butter) instead of almond butter.
+For peanut butter: homemade honey roasted, creamy, crunchy, natural (non-oily) or non-natural are all OK.